IKIM-Essen/RiboSnake/README.md

 If you just want to use this workflow locally, then simply clone it or download it as zip-file.

+When you have the folder structure added on your local machine, please add a "data" folder manually.

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
 Adjust `config.yaml` to configure the workflow execution, and `metadata.txt` to specify your sample setup.